Key takeaways

 We mentioned that one of the factors that influences the cost of building an app is the number of platforms you wish to cover.

-An app development company’s location is also highly important.
+An app development company’s location is also important.
 Hiring specialists from countries with low market prices for mobile development can significantly reduce the cost of creating an app.
 Consider this option if you’re ready to take the overseas communicational risks.

 Take a look at some mobile app developer rates by country — they’re calculated on an hourly basis: